AdamShmanske/Cleaning-Baltimore-City-and-Washington-DC-Opportunity-Atlas-Data/README.md

 - Finally, data merging was performed in which the 6 different data sources were combined in order to perform further analysis.
 This merging provides more in-depth coding, and all of the code used in this project can be found by clicking [this link.](https://colab.research.google.com/drive/1eCiJZyu8E-9K_7lrFo50r6eRZxm5udtH#scrollTo=jvpJPi71sAf7)

 ## Images of Cleaned Data
 Below is 6 images of the cleaned data.
 This data now contains exclusively datapoints from within Baltimore City and Washington DC.
 Additionally, the columns within the data have been renamed and clarified.
 These 6 data sources are now optimally set up for further data analysis.
+For each data source, an example of the first 5 data points are displayed, and a description of the data including the mean, median, and standard deviation is shown below.

 ### Income among adults who stayed in the same tract
+These two data sources measure the median income among adults who stay within the same tract.
+This data only measures an adult who was born in a specific tract within Baltimore City or Washington DC, and remained there for their entire lives.
 #### Washington DC
 ![alt text](https://github.com/AdamShmanske/Cleaning-Opportunity-Atlas-Data/blob/main/IncomeStayDCImage.png)
 #### Baltimore